-The Narita Express, known as the NEX, is a run by Japan Rail East and is a dedicated airport service.
+The Narita Express, known as the NEX, is run by Japan Rail East and is a dedicated airport service.
 This option is going to be great if you have a Japan Rail Pass that you are planning to activate immediately as the cost of the ticket will be included.

 The Narita Express is also convenient if you are headed to its major connection points including Tokyo Station, Shibuya, Shinjuku, Ikebukuro and Yokohama.
 You can get to other stations but that will usually involve changing to a local train or subway somewhere along the way.
-Those aren’t quite so easy with luggage, especially if you’re are arriving at a busy time of day.
+Those aren’t quite so easy with luggage, especially if you are arriving at a busy time of day.

 How much does the Narita Express Cost?

-The base fare from Narita Airport to Tokyo Station is Y3270 in ordinary class and Y4640 in green class.
+The base fare from Narita Airport to Tokyo Station is Y3270 in the ordinary class and Y4640 in the green class.
 It will cost slightly more to other stations on the line such as Shibuya and Shinjuku as they are a little further on.